 - Removing identified dead objects from the allocation list.[^4]

 The above two phases by themselves will leave memory fragmented.
 In order to remove fragmentation, a number of GC algorithms have a compaction phase.
 This phase relocates objects, so that allocated memory is contiguous.
 Since objects are relocated in memory all pointers/references to that object are also updated.

 |Mark Sweep Compact|

 The diagram above illustrates the three phase.
-In phase one we allocate five objects i.e. A, B, C, D, and E. A has a reference to B, D, and E while B has a reference to C. Let’s assume an application threads removes the reference between A and B. When a GC cycle is triggered the mark phase sets all the mark bits to zero.
+In phase one, we allocate five objects, i.e. A, B, C, D, and E. A has a reference to B, D, and E, while B has a reference to C. Let’s assume an application threads removes the reference between A and B. When a GC cycle is triggered, the mark phase sets all the mark bits to zero.
 It then walks the object graph from the GC roots flipping the mark bit to 1 for all live objects.
 Objects with the mark bit set to zero are dead objects and must be removed.
 The sweep phase removes all objects with the mark bit as zero.
 Notice the sweep phase leaves memory fragmented.
 The compact phase rearranges objects so that we have contiguous free memory blocks.

 A> The Mark, Sweep, and Compact phases described here are just the basics.
 The actual GC algorithms used by the JVM are much more complicated.[^4]

-To run the garbage collection safely (without any concurrency issues) older GC algorithms stop all application threads (Stop the World Pauses) so that memory could be safely reclaimed.
+To run the garbage collection safely (without any concurrency issues) older GC algorithms stop all application threads (Stop the World Pauses) so that memory can be safely reclaimed.
 Thus a GC cycle does the following: